 Associate Director, Institute for Data, Systems, and Society (IDSS)

 From the power grid to the internet, large-scale network entities shape more aspects of our lives than ever before.
 These dynamical systems rely on cutting-edge advances in sensing, communication, computation, and control to coordinate imperfect information distributed across vast distances.
 To design these networks, understand their behavior, and address vulnerabilities, we must dig into a spectrum of disciplines to analyze the dynamics of these interconnected parts across multiple scales and find the best ways to optimize them.

-These are the kinds of problems that fire my imagination.
 From robotics and remote sensing to social networks and economics, we have much to learn when it comes to multi-agent coordination, distributed optimization, network science, and decision-making.
 Mathematical models can give us deep insight into these social, physical, and engineering processes to address the emerging challenges of our networked lives.